greymd/egzact/README.md

 ### nestl

+Nest all the fields with with given argument.
+`*` is the placeholder which represents each field.
+Left field is the most deeply nested element.

 ```sh
 $ echo aaa bbb ccc | nestl "<p>*</p>"
 <p> <p> <p> aaa </p> bbb </p> ccc </p>